JellkaGamez/HellScript/readme.md

 ## **⚠️ Warning: This is an Esoteric Language**
 HellScript is **100% esoteric and 0% practical**.
 If you are looking for a useful programming language, **turn back now**.

-This is a language designed for **pure suffering, maximum chaos, and absolute nonsense**.
-If you attempt to use it for a real project, you will experience **immediate regret** and possibly **spontaneous combustion**.
+This is a language designed for **maximum chaos and absolute nonsense**.
+If you attempt to use it for a real project, you will hate it.

 ---